 Analytical considerations: Information currently available indicates that it is possible to measure darunavir and ritonavir in human plasma using LC- MS/MS analytical methodology.
-The bioanalytical method should be sufficiently sensitive to detect concentrations that are 5% of the C{max} in most profiles of each formulation (test or comparator).
-The bioanalytical method of darunavir should be validated in the presence of ritonavir and vice versa.
+The bioanalytical method should be sufficiently sensitive to detect concentrations that are 5% of the $C{max}$ in most profiles of each formulation (test or comparator).
+The bioanalytical method for each analyte should be validated in the presence of the other analyte (see ICH Harmonised Guideline M10 for more information).